DomenicoMammola/brookframework_tutorials/tutorial1/tutorial1_english.md

 sudo ln -s libsagui.so.3.5.2 libsagui.so.3
 ```

-If you are using Windows, you will also need to install the DLLs from the `gnutls` library.
-At the time of writing, the latest available version for 64-bit Windows can be downloaded from here: [https://github.com/risoflora/libsagui/releases/download/v3.5.1/gnutls-3.8.6-mingw_amd64.zip](https://github.com/risoflora/libsagui/releases/download/v3.5.1/gnutls-3.8.6-mingw_amd64.zip).
-Again, the contents of the zip file should be copied into the folder where the project is saved.

 ### Let's finally move on to the code...

 The web services built using the Brook framework rely on 2 pillars: